silverfin/silverfin-cli/README.md

 ### Help

-The only command that you really need to know.
-It will provide you with a list of all the available commands.
+The only command that you really need to know, since it will provide you with a list of all the available commands.

 ```bash
 silverfin --help